 This type develops in people who don’t drink alcohol.

 Moreover, it includes:

-As per researches, 25% to 30% of people in Europe and US become victims of NAFLD.
+As per researches, 25% to 30% of people in Europe and the United States become victims of fatty liver disease NAFLD.

 Alcoholic Fatty Liver Disease (AFLD)